college-254/kenyans_applying_to_us_universities/content/college-guide/02-what-will-you-gain-from-us-universities.md

 Furthermore, some universities are feeder schools into various industries.
-For example, some tech companies assign dedicated recruiters (crucial in ensuring someone reviews your application in time) to universities with renown computer science schools, e.g. Stanford, MIT, etc.
+For example, some tech companies assign dedicated recruiters (crucial in ensuring someone reviews your application) to universities with renown computer science schools, e.g. Stanford, MIT, etc.
 {{% /comment %}}

 ## Breadth and Depth

+{{% comment %}}
+Your "major" is your field of concentration, i.e. your intended degree, e.g. Economics, Math, Physics, Computer Science, Sociology, Anthropology, Electrical Engineering, etc.
+{{% /comment %}}

+Most universities have a wide range of class offerings such that there is no fixed path to getting your degree.
+You can take classes that you're interested in, even when they don't [directly] relate to your major.
+This enables you to develop both depth in your major, annd breadth in a few other disciplines.

+{{% comment %}}
+For example, say you're majoring in Computer Science at Princeton.
+There are different paths that you can take, e.g.

+{{< figure
+  src="/images/princeton-cs-bse-track.png"
+  caption="Path for gaining a BSE (Bachelor of Science in Engineering) Computer Science degree at Princeton.
+Sourced from [https://www.cs.princeton.edu/ugrad/paths-through-the-major](https://www.cs.princeton.edu/ugrad/paths-through-the-major) on Oct 17th, 2021.">}}

+While there are classes that you must take, e.g. COS 226, there is wiggle room in your schedule, especially in your 3rd and 4th years.
+In particular, notice the slots that lack specific classes in them.
+{{% /comment %}}

-The liberal arts curriculum offered by most schools in the US allows you to study a wide range of subjects, while at the same time giving you an in-depth insight into your major.
-Even if you’re pursuing an Engineering degree, you’ll have slots for classes from other disciplines such as Economics, Visual Arts, Literature, Foreign Languages, Entrepreneurship, Politics, etc. This allows you to mingle with people from different majors in your classes and definitely helps you become an all-rounded individual.
+This allows you to mingle with people from different majors in your classes and definitely helps you become an all-rounded individual.
 It’s also just fun studying things you’d never thought of before.

 ## World-Class Education